-To request academic accommodations due to special attention needs, please contact bbss@ie.edu
+To request academic accommodations due to special attention needs, please contact the appropriate LLB Office via email at: llb.madridoffice@ie.edu (Madrid), or llb.segoviaoffice@ie.edu (Segovia).

 Student Privacy Statement:

 At times, students may disclose personal information through class discussions.
 It is expected that all members of the class will respect the privacy of their classmates.
 This means that the information disclosed in the class will not be repeated or discussed with other students outside of the course.